-After returning from the internship (also known as "Practicum"), students must present a written progress report, make a presentation in the Graduate Seminar or in a scientific conference such as an ACS National Meeting; and receive a formal evaluation from the Practicum supervisor or host.
+After returning from the internship, students must present a written progress report, make a presentation in the Graduate Seminar or in a scientific conference such as an ACS National Meeting; and receive a formal evaluation from the Practicum supervisor or host.

-Upon approval of the report, the research advisor, as president of the student's Graduate Committee will submit a letter (similar in format to the model available at the Departmental Graduate Program Office) to the Department's Graduate Coordinator, notifying of the completion of this requirement.
+Upon approval of the report, the research advisor, as president of the student's Graduate Committee will submit a letter to the Department's Graduate Coordinator, notifying of the completion of this requirement.